ThiagoRibas-dev/SillyTavern-State/README.md

  - Add an insertion template field;
  - Add an option to make the result of a prompt unique in the chat, as in, before adding a new result, the previous one will be removed;
  - Different event triggers (After User message, before User Message, before Assistant Message, etc);
- ~~- Add an easy way to run a specific state prompt or all state prompts, manually, either by adding a toolbar to the UI or by adding a temporary slash command (like the quick replies extension);~~(DONE)
+ - ~~-Add an easy way to run a specific state prompt or all state prompts, manually, either by adding a toolbar to the UI or by adding a temporary slash command (like the quick replies extension);~~(DONE)
  - Change the configuration so that it's saved for each Character instead of each individual Chat;
  - Add an option to choose between adding the results of each prompt as individual messages (as is now) and appending the results to character's last message;
  - Add a mini prompt checkbox to the UI to decide how the result of a given prompt is shown in the chat history;